 The Taranaki region has a temperate climate with generally abundant rainfall.
 The incised nature of ring plain streams means that flooding is not a major problem.
 However, occasional intense rainfall events can lead to rapid rises in river levels and flooding in hill country valleys and elsewhere.

-Figures from the 2013 census show the total population of Taranaki stands at 109,608, an increase of 5.3% over the 2006 census figure.
-In the previous census period (2001-2006) the population of the region increased by 1.2%.
-Taranaki’s population accounts for 2.6% of New Zealand’s total population.
+Figures from the 2018 census show the total population of Taranaki stands at 117,561, an increase of 7.3% over the 2013 census figure.
+Taranaki’s population accounts for 2.5% of New Zealand’s total population.

 Population changes have also varied within the region.
-The most notable feature has been the continued growth in the proportion of the population residing in the New Plymouth district, which contains 67.7% of the region’s population – up from 64.7% in 2001.
-Both Stratford and South Taranaki districts have experienced small population increases since 2006.
+The most notable feature has been the continued growth in the proportion of the population residing in the New Plymouth district, which contains 68.6% of the region’s population – up from 67.7% in 2013.
+Both Stratford and South Taranaki districts have also experienced population increases since 2013.

 The general trend has been for a decrease in the population of smaller rural towns and an increased concentration of population in north Taranaki and the main centres.